sharetribe/flex-docs/src/docs/operator-guides-static-content/how-to-create-an-faq-page/index.md

 to move to Live.

-A word of warning here, as well: if you've made changes directly to your live environment, those changes will be overwritten and this action cannot be undone.
+A word of warning here, as well: if you've made changes directly to your Live environment, those changes will be overwritten.
+This action cannot be undone.

 Success - the FAQ page is now created and live on our marketplace!
 You can see the result below.
 This tutorial might end here, but the journey